 Sleeping Pills and Insomnia

-Sleeping Pills (hypnotics) For Use in Insomnia - What Are The Risks?
+Sleeping Pills For Use in Insomnia: What Are the Risks?

 Hypnotics (sleeping pills) are relatively commonly prescribed.
 While exact numbers are difficult to come by, it has been estimated that 40 million or more Americans regularly use sleeping pills.
 Is there a risk from the regular use of sleeping pills?
-For reference, at the end of this article, I have included a list of the various commonly used types of sleeping pills.
+For reference, at the end of this article, there is a list of the various commonly used types of sleeping pills.

 Recently, the British Medical Journal (reference: Kripke DF, et al, BMJ Open 2012;2: e000850) published the results of a large scale study in patients belonging to a large Health Maintenance Organization (HMO).
 Since all the records of this HMO have been electronic since at least 2002, thus affording the opportunity to survey a large number of patients and their outcomes.
 The authors identified 12,465 patients with at least one order for a hypnotic medication.
 The authors then matched these by sex, age, smoking status, and observation period to 24,793 patients who never received an order for a hypnotic.
 After statistically adjusting for age, sex, smoking, body mass, ethnicity, marital status, alcohol use and prior cancer, the authors found that the death rate among those using hypnotics was over 4-fold greater than those not using hypnotics.
 The range of hypnotics was reasonably representative of what is available by prescription.
 Because the findings were so dramatic, several news stations picked up this study for coverage.

 Indeed, the first author of this well-done study has become a crusader of sorts against the use of hypnotics and, along with others, believes that sleeping pills pose a risk for excess mortality.
-To address some of the concerns that have been raised in the public conscience regarding the use of sleep pills, I have decided to address this issue head-on and honestly describe what is known about the risks, and what is not known.
+To address some of the concerns that have been raised in the public conscience regarding the use of sleep pills, this article addresses this issue head-on and honestly describe what is known about the risks, and what is not known.

-This study was what is called a "retrospective" study, that is, a study looking back.
-Retrospective studies are a good place to look for things, but since conditions are often not able to be well controlled, they may not be able to say what caused what.
-Indeed, for the study at hand, while very well done, the study could not (and did not) claim to have demonstrated a CAUSAL relation.
-Indeed, the patients in the hypnotic group also had a higher incidence of asthma, cardiovascular diseases (including coronary disease, cerebrovascular disease, hypertension, heart failure, peripheral vascular disease), chronic kidney diseases, diabetes, obesity, and chronic obstructive lung disease.
+This study is called a retrospective, which is study looking backward.
+In retrospective studies, conditions are often not able to be well controlled, so they may not be able to say what caused what.
+Indeed, for the study at hand, while very well done, the study could not (and did not claim to have) demonstrated a causal relation.
+Indeed, the patients in the hypnotic group also had a higher incidence of asthma, cardiovascular diseases (including coronary disease, cerebrovascular disease, hypertension, heart failure, peripheral vascular disease), chronic kidney diseases, diabetes, obesity and chronic obstructive lung disease.
 All these conditions are well known to be associated with increased mortality and with insomnia, for which it is logical to assume that doctors might prescribe sleeping pills.

 So, as the authors of this study noted in their discussion of the results, the question of causality cannot be claimed, and these (and other similar studies) may have simply observed that people with chronic illness are more likely to have insomnia (and this is certainly true) and, of course, more likely to die.
 The cause of death was generally not available on the database.